 How Is Gold Taxed In A Roth IRA?

 Individual Retirement Accounts (IRAs) have long been used as vehicles of investment and retirement planning in the US.
 Of the various kinds of IRAs available to investors in America today, Roth IRAs stand out due to their unique tax benefits that make investing through this vehicle especially appealing.
-Recently however, investing in gold via a Roth IRA has gained prominence due to its historical stability and potential long-term growth potential; this post will address its tax treatment in this type of account, its advantages as an option and any pitfalls investors should be wary of before diving in headfirst!
+Recently however, investing in gold via a Roth IRA has gained prominence due to its historical stability and potential long-term growth potential; this article will address its tax treatment in this type of account, its advantages as an option and any pitfalls investors should be wary of before diving in headfirst!

 What is a Roth IRA?